 Whether the cyclist was obeying traffic rules and regulations, including traffic signals; and

 The presence or absence of certain factors that could have prevented or lessened the injuries such as protective head gear, lights and reflective clothing.

 The vast majority of cases settle prior to trial.
-The amount of compensation for damages will be reduced to the extent that accident benefits were received from ICBC (since you cannot collect twice for the same loss).
-Employment insurance and private disability benefits, however, are not normally subtracted from damages, except in some situations such as hit-and-run cases.
+The amount of compensation for damages will be reduced to the extent that Accident Benefits were received from ICBC (since you cannot collect twice for the same loss).
 Your bicycle accident lawyer at Bronson Jones & Company LLP, whether in Vancouver or multiple other offices in BC, will help you obtain a fair settlement or court award.